Is a HELOC a good idea?

 You are not required to draw funds from a HELOC during the draw period.
 However, your lender may charge you an inactivity fee if you incur no transactions over a particular period.
 Most lenders will allow a HELOC to remain open indefinitely if it has not been used.
 Still, some lenders may have a clause requiring some activity to prevent the HELOC from being closed.

-In a market crash, your HELOC would remain open with the funds available unless there is language in your agreement that says otherwise.
+In a market crash, your HELOC would remain open with the funds available, unless there is language in your agreement that says otherwise.

-A HELOC cannot trigger PMI (private mortgage insurance), which is assessed only on your primary mortgage if your lender or loan program requires it.
+A HELOC cannot trigger PMI (private mortgage insurance), which is assessed only on your primary mortgage, if your lender or loan program requires it.
 Even if your HELOC is the only loan you currently have against your home and you have a loan-to-value balance over 80 percent, it will not require PMI.
 Note that you cannot use the funds from a HELOC to pay off your primary first mortgage in order to get rid of PMI.

 Yes.
 You can pay off the principal owed on a HELOC at any time during the draw period, either partially or in full.
-Although, some lenders may impose an early payoff fee if you start paying off the balance before a certain amount of time has passed.
+Although some lenders may impose an early payoff fee if you start paying off the balance before a certain amount of time has passed.
 During the draw period, you must at least make interest payments on anything you borrow.
 Once you enter the HELOC’s repayment period, you will be required to pay off your balance in full immediately or over time.

 If you have a HELOC open, you can sell your home and use the sale proceeds to pay off the HELOC balance at closing.

-You may already qualify for a HELOC
+Find out if you qualify for a HELOC

 Many homeowners have built equity quickly due to rising home prices.
 If this is your situation, then you may easily qualify for a HELOC.
-Get a few quotes from different lenders.
-They’ll each review your personal finances and determine how much money you can borrow.
-You can get started with the link below.